Peng-Rao/SE4HPC_notes/main.typ

 == Microservice architectural style
 The microservice architectural style is an approach to developing a single application as a suite of *small services*, each running in its own process and communicating *lightweight mechanisms*, often an HTTP resource API.

-=== Benefits
 There are two main benefits:
-- *Technology heterogeneity*. *Each service uses its own technology stack*.
+- *Technology heterogeneity.* *Each service uses its own technology stack*.
 The technology stack can be selected to fit the task best (e.g. data analysis vs video streaming).
 The teams can experiment with new technologies within a single microservice (e.g. we can deploy two versions and do A/B testing).
 Also, no unnecessary dependencies or libraries for each service.
 - *Scaling.
 Each microservice can be scaled independently*.
 Also, identified bottlenecks can be addressed directly.
 Parts of the system that do not represent bottlenecks can remain simple and unscaled.

 == Event-Driven Architecture